 This was not an easy decision to make.
 It’s frustrating to see dirt cheap flights, to have friends begging to watch my dog and house sit for free, and to have a few extra bucks in the bank and to have to admit that now is not the time.
 But I know I’m making the right decision.

-Since I returned I have been meditating and praying asking The Creator for guidance, and after making the decision to stay put for awhile in order to work on a few things, I got confirmation that I’d made the right choice in a funny place.
+Since I returned I have been meditating and praying asking The Creator for guidance, and after making the decision to stay put for awhile in order to work on a few things.

 But no, Andy’s top tips focus on getting your body, your mind, and your spirituality on point.